johnnyrepo/payment/README.md

 * sa / secret

 ## Payment records for testing are inserted by PaymentDataInitializer script
-A total of 9 records are inserted
+A total of 9 records are inserted and can be viewed after application start up under /payments url